U.S. begins to pull forces from Syria, officials see full withdrawal

 According to U.S. estimates, the group oversaw about 100,000 square kilometers (39,000 square miles) of territory, with about 8 million people under Islamic State control.
 It had estimated revenues of nearly one billion dollars a year.

-Brett McGurk, the U.S. special envoy for the global coalition to defeat Islamic State, said last week that the group was down to its last 1 percent of the territory it once held in its self-styled “caliphate.”
-The group has no remaining territory in Iraq.
+Brett McGurk, the U.S. special envoy for the global coalition to defeat Islamic State, last week said the group was down to its last 1 percent of the territory it once held in its self-styled “caliphate.”
+It has no remaining territory in Iraq.

 Hajin, the group’s last major stronghold in Syria, is close to being seized by U.S.-backed SDF forces.

 After losing Hajin, Islamic State will control a diminishing strip of territory along the eastern bank of the Euphrates River in the area where U.S.-backed operations are focused.
-The militants also control some desert terrain west of the river in territory otherwise controlled by the Damascus government and its allies.
+Militants also control some desert terrain west of the river in territory otherwise controlled by the Damascus government and its allies.

 But U.S. officials have warned that taking back the group’s territory would not be the same as defeating it.